cgshep/pymsh/README.md

 - A set might be `{apple, banana, cherry}` (with no duplicates).
 - A multiset could be `{apple × 3, banana × 2, cherry × 1}`.

 Multiset hashing (MSH) produces a hash value that reflects both the _types_ of items you have and the _quantities_ of each item, but _not_ their order.
-In other words, if we hash the following, then the same hash values will be produed: `hash(apple, banana, banana, apple, apple, cherry) == hash(apple, apple, apple, banana, banana, cherry)`
+In other words, if we hash the following, then the same hash values will be produced: `hash(apple, banana, banana, apple, apple, cherry) == hash(apple, apple, apple, banana, banana, cherry)`

 ### Why Is This Useful?